 What equity issues have you seen in your classroom or school?
 What are you doing to support traditionally marginalized students to close opportunity gaps?

 Evaluate the student demographics that participate in clubs, competitions, and other types of extracurricular activities.
 Is there a disproportionate representation of student participation in any or all of the groups?
-If so, what can you do about it?
+If so, what will you do about it?

 Which students in your classroom or school do not have Internet access at home?
 What are you doing to support them?